LABORA-INF-UFG/oaisim-free5gc-install/README.md

 ```
 It will be start the process of deployment the elements of **OAISim + free5GC**.
 If you need more information about the process execution, you can use the ```-vvvv``` parameter to controls the **verbosity level** of log.
 This parameter can be adjusted in five diferent levels (```-v```, ```-vv```, ```-vvv``` or ```-vvvv```).

-You have the option to customize the deployment process, that all options is presentated in section 5.
+You have the option to customize the deployment process, to see the all options visit [section 5](https://github.com/LABORA-INF-UFG/oaisim-free5gc-install/blob/master/README.md#5---customize-the-deployment-process).

 ## 3 - Running and testing